-- The synchronizer idea and the synchronizers discussed in this chapter are due to Baruch Awerbuch. - In Chapter 3, you have seen that by using flooding, there is a very simple synchronous algorithm to compute a BFS tree in time O(D) with message complexity O(m).
-If we use synchronizer γ to make this algorithm asynchronous, we get an algorithm with time complexity $O(n+D\log n)$ and message complexity $O(m+n\log n+D\cdot n)$ (including the initialization phase). - The synchronizers α , β , and γ achieve global synchronization, i.e., every node generates every clock pulse.
+- In Chapter 2, you have seen that by using flooding, there is a very simple synchronous algorithm to compute a BFS tree in time $\mathcal{O}(D)$ with message complexity $\mathcal{O}(m)$.
+If we use synchronizer γ to make this algorithm asynchronous, we get an algorithm with time complexity $\mathcal{O}(n+D\log n)$ and message complexity $\mathcal{O}(m+n\log n+D\cdot n)$ (including initialization). - The synchronizers α , β , and γ achieve global synchronization, i.e. every node generates every clock pulse.
 The disadvantage of this is that nodes that do not participate in a computation also have to participate in the synchronization.
 In many computations (e.g. in a BFS construction), many nodes only participate for a few synchronous rounds.
-An improved synchronizer due to Awerbuch and Peleg can exploit such a scenario and achieves time and message complexity $O(\log^3 n)$ per synchronous round (without initialization). - It can be shown that if all nodes in the network need to generate all pulses, the trade-off of synchronizer γ is asymptotically optimal. - Partitions of networks into clusters of small diameter and coverings of networks with clusters of small diameters come in many variations and have various applications in distributed computations.
+In such scenarios, it is possible to achieve time and message complexity $\mathcal{O}(\log^3 n)$ per synchronous round (without initialization). - It can be shown that if all nodes in the network need to generate all pulses, the trade-off of synchronizer γ is asymptotically optimal. - Partitions of networks into clusters of small diameter and coverings of networks with clusters of small diameters come in many variations and have various applications in distributed computations.
 In particular, apart from synchronizers, algorithms for routing, the construction of sparse spanning subgraphs, distributed data structures, and even computations of local structures such as a MIS or a dominating set are based on some kind of network partitions or covers.